Charlie Moore (baseball)

-Charles William Moore Jr. (born June 21, 1953) is a former professional baseball player who played in Major League Baseball (MLB), primarily as a catcher and outfielder (1973–1987).
+Charles William Moore Jr. (June 21, 1953 – May 23, 2026) was an American professional baseball player in Major League Baseball (MLB), primarily as a catcher and outfielder (1973–1987).
 He played 14 seasons with the Milwaukee Brewers, and one season with the Toronto Blue Jays.

 Early years

 Moore attended Minor High School in his hometown of Birmingham, Alabama and played quarterback on the football team.
 He originally planned to attend Auburn University on a football scholarship, but in June 1971 was selected by the Milwaukee Brewers in the fifth round of the 1971 MLB draft and elected to play professional baseball instead.
 He played in the Brewers' minor league system from 1971 through 1973, with the short season Class A Newark Co-Pilots (1971), Single-A Danville Warriors (1972), Double-A Shreveport Captains (1973), and Triple-A Evansville Triplets (1973).